dipusone/golang_pclntab_parser/README.md

-# GoLang pclntab parser
+# GoLang binary parser
 Author: **Jacopo Ferrigno**

-_BinaryNinja plugin to parse GoLang binaries and restore some information, like function names._
+_BinaryNinja plugin to parse GoLang binaries and restore some information, like function names and type information._

 ## Description: